PacificBiosciences/ccs/docs/faq/revio.md

 ### DeepConsensus
 We have tightly integrate Google's [DeepConsensus](https://github.com/google/deepconsensus) into _ccs_.
-For this, we have implemented a C++ front-end using ONNXruntime and accelerate it on TensorRT cores of modern data center Nvidia GPU cards.
+For this, we have implemented a C++ front-end using ONNXruntime and accelerated it on TensorRT cores of modern data center Nvidia GPU cards.
 HiFi read generation on the Revio system uses a multi-step process, which also has an impact how the predicted read quality is computed: